balsama/gsapi/README.md

 The GS API JS module provides javascript wrappers to most of these functions.
 The wrappers fall into two categories:

-1. Local page that delivers json
+1. Local page that delivers json.
-2. Wrapper functions for adding and removing items from a user's Shopping List
+2. Wrapper functions for adding and removing items from a user's Shopping List and various ingredient/promotion functions.
-3. As additions to the `Drupal.settings` array
+3. As additions to the `Drupal.settings` object.

 ###Local page that delivers json###